MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 | Additional web resources | ✔️ | ❌ | ✔️  | ✔️ |
 | Additional web resources resolved in WebView2 process | ✔️ | ❌ | ✔️ | ❌ |

+These scenarios are described in more detail below.

 <!-- ====================================================================== -->
 ## Loading local content by navigating to a file URL

 WebView2 allows navigations to file URLs, to load basic HTML or a PDF.
 This is the simplest and most efficient approach to loading local content.
 However, it is less flexible than the other approaches.
 Like in a web browser, file URLs are limited in some capabilities:
 *  The document has an origin that is unique to each file, just like in the browser.
 So APIs that require an origin such as `localStorage` or `indexedDB` will work, but different file URL documents are not considered "same-origin".
 *  Some newer browser features are limited to https URLs and are not available to file URLs.
-This includes webcam APIs, geolocation APIs, and notification APIs, among others.
+This includes features such as webcam APIs, geolocation APIs, and notification APIs.
 *  For each resource, the full path must be specified.